Terms of Business

 4.5 Provided we do not disclose any Confidential Information, we may cite the performance of the Services to clients as an indication of our experience.

-4.6 You must not use our name or logo on any websites or in any public statement, (including filing all or part of a report with a regulator or including all or part of a report in any public document) without obtaining our prior written consent.
-You must not make any public statement about us or the Services without our prior consent.
+4.6 You must not use our trademarks (e.g. our logo) on any websites or in any public statement, (including filing all or part of a report with a regulator or including all or part of a report in any public document) without obtaining our prior written consent.

 5. PRIVACY OF PERSONAL INFORMATION